Louisville vs. USF odds, March Madness predictions: 2026 NCAA Tournament picks from proven model

 Top USF vs. Louisville predictions

 The model projects the Bulls to have three players score 13.5 points or more, including Izaiyah Nelson, who is projected to score 14.4 points.
 The Cardinals are projected to have five players score 10.1 points or more, led by Ryan Conwell, who is projected to score 21.2 points.
-The model is projecting 162 combined points as the Under clears in well over 50% of simulations.
+The model is projecting the Under to clear in well over 50% of simulations.

 How to make Louisville vs. South Florida picks